 As you can see, Log Intelligence defaults to the following:

 - Content Type: JSON

 - Action: POST

 These can be changed.
-In addition, authorization information can be provided if required and custom headers can be added.
-Again, these all depend on the third-party system you are trying to integrate with and what it requires.
+In addition, authorization information can be provided if required, and custom headers can be added.
+Again, these depend on the third-party system you are trying to integrate with and what it requires.

 As you can see, Log Intelligence provides everything you would expect from an alerting perspective.
 What other features would you like to see?